 Machine learning is divided into three main types: supervised, unsupervised, and reinforcement learning.
 Each type is used for different data and goals.

-Supervised learning uses labeled data to train a model.
+- Supervised Learning: Supervised learning uses labeled data to train a model.
 The correct answers are already given.
 This method is great for predictive modeling, helping models make predictions on new data.

-Unsupervised learning works with data without labels.
+- Unsupervised Learning: Unsupervised learning works with data without labels.
 The model finds patterns or structure in the data.
 It’s often used in data mining to uncover hidden insights.

-Reinforcement learning lets models learn by trying and getting feedback.
+- Reinforcement Learning: Reinforcement learning lets models learn by trying and getting feedback.
 They get rewards or penalties, guiding them to the best actions.

 The Relationship Between AI and Machine Learning